Province: Modern provinces

 In many countries, a province is a relatively small non-constituent level of sub-national government, such as a county in the United Kingdom.
 In China, a province is a sub-national region within a unitary state; this means that a province can be created or abolished by the national people's congress.

 In some nations, a province (or its equivalent) is a first-level administrative unit of sub-national government—as in the Netherlands—and a large constituent autonomous area, as in Argentina, Canada, South Africa, and the Democratic Republic of the Congo.
 It can also be a constituent element of a federation, confederation, or republic.
-For example, in the United States, no state may secede from the federal Union without the permission of the federal government.
+For example, in the United States, no state may secede from the federal union without the permission of the federal government.

 In other nations—such as Belgium, Chile, Italy, Peru, the Philippines, and Spain—a province is a second-level administrative sub-division of a region (which is the first-order administrative sub-division of the nation).
 Italian provinces are mainly named after their principal town and comprise several administrative sub-divisions called comuni (communes).
 In Chile, they are referred to as comunas.
 Chile has 15 regions, subdivided into 53 provinces, of which each is run by a governor appointed by the president.
 Italy has 20 regions, subdivided into 14 metropolitan cities and 96 provinces.
 Peru has 25 regions, subdivided into 194 provinces.
 Spain has 17 autonomous communities and 2 autonomous cities, subdivided into 50 provinces.

 The island of Ireland is divided into four historic provinces (see Provinces of Ireland), each of which is sub-divided into counties.
 These provinces are Connacht (in the west), Leinster (in the east), Munster (in the south) and, Ulster (in the north).
 Nowadays these provinces have little or no administrative function, though they do have sporting significance.
+Northern Ireland is frequently called "the Province" or "Ulster" in British media, although it includes just six of the nine counties of the original province.

 From the 19th century, the Portuguese colonies were considered overseas provinces of Portugal.

 Similarly, some overseas parts of the British Empire bore the colonial title of "province" (in a more Roman sense), such as the Province of Canada and the Province of South Australia (the latter, to distinguish it from the penal "colonies" elsewhere in Australia).
 Likewise, prior to the American Revolution, most of the original Thirteen Colonies in British America were provinces as well, such as the Province of Georgia and the Province of New Hampshire.